-MOVA have taken actual satellite images from NASA and created a topographic globe of Vesta, one of the last remaining of the protoplanets discovered in 1807.
+MOVA has taken the satellite images from NASA, to create a topographic globe of the Vesta asteroid.
 Brilliant blue and green tones are mixed with deep reds to show the various elevations and terrain of the famed asteroid.
 Red hues show a higher elevation while blue shows the lower areas.
-Vesta is the brightest asteroid in the solar system, and is often visible from Earth with the naked eye, making it a favorite among budding astronomers and hobbyists alike.

-The MG-45-VESTA comes with a clear three pronged acrylic stand, however there are more MOVA Globe stands to choose from right here.
+The MG-45-VESTA comes with a clear three-pronged acrylic stand, however, there are more MOVA Globe stands to choose from.